Ferryistaken/website/_posts/worst-personal-essay-book/2021-08-27-worst-personal-essay-book.md

 You know what they say, ***One man's trash is another man's treasure***, let's say that you read through these essays, and extrapolated the top 200, this will leave you with a **100000 words** book, just over average, which contains the best personal presentations of america's young writers.

 And mind you, you could publish this book *every year*.
 You could even do 10 Year specials with the top story from each year.
-You can thank me later, after you become a New York Times best selling author, since it a lot of trash gets there anyways, so this book will have just the right content.
+You can thank me later, after you become a New York Times best selling author, since it seems to me like they let anyone be a best selling author now, and this book will have just the right content.

+> It's just a joke of course, I wish I could become a NY Times best selling author

 ### Thank you